heyxyz/hey/apps/prerender/README.md

-# Lenster Prerender for SEO
+# Hey Prerender for SEO